Bagel in Tennis

-In this article, we’ll review the term ‘bagel’ in tennis, including examples and statistics.
+In this article, I’ll review the term ‘bagel’ in tennis, including examples and statistics.

-I’m going to serve my opponent a bagel today.
+I’m going to dish out a bagel to my opponent today.

-I’ve only received one bagel from an opponent, and I hope it never happens again.
+I’ve only received one bagel in my career, and I hope it never happens again.

-The term bagel in tennis is slang that refers to the score of 6-0.
-Tennis players use the word bagel to represent the score of zero because it resembles the shape of a bagel.
+The term bagel is slang for the score of 6-0.
+Tennis players use the word to represent the score of zero because it resembles the shape of a bagel.

 Since 1968 or during the Open Era, a triple bagel has only occurred five times at Grand Slam Tournament.